-A correct wheel balance is important for all vehicles.
-However, not everyone can recognise this, or is even aware of the unbalanced wheel symptoms that can this imbalance away.
+Properly balanced wheels are important for all types of vehicles.
+However, not everyone can recognise, or is even aware of the symptoms of unbalanced wheels.

 For those that aren’t aware, an unbalanced wheel refers to a car wheel which is not aligned properly: normally, the mass would be equally distributed around the axis of rotation.
-When it is unbalanced, this is not the case.
+When the wheel is unbalanced, this is not the case.

-Here, we will explore how often you should use a wheel balancer service and just why wheel balancing itself is so important to the successful running of your vehicle.
+In this article, we will explore what is wheel balancing, how often you should use this service and just why wheel balancing itself is so important to the successful running of your vehicle.

 What are the causes of wheel imbalance?